urbantrout/refactor-css/README.md

 ## Features

 Class names are highlighted if they have more than 3 unique classes and this combination of classes appears more than 3 times in the current document.
+These numbers can be changed in the settings.

 Hovering over classes highlights all other elements with the same combination of classes.